-The chimney must at least have a T400 designation, with G for the soot fire test.
-We recommend a chimney with a minimum internal diameter of 148 mm and a length of min.
+The chimney must have a minimum internal diameter of 148 mm and have a T400 designation, with G for the soot fire test.
+The length must be min.
 4 metres.

-If you opt to connect the stove with an elbow pipe, you should use a curved elbow, as this gives a better draught.
+If you opt to connect the built-in stove with an elbow pipe, you should use a curved elbow, as this gives a better draught.